vandalton/BertaAndButterflies/DIARY.md

 I uploaded the first "playable" version to the biggest Atari forum - [Atari Age](https://forums.atariage.com/topic/362557-berta-and-butterflies-in-development/?do=findComment&comment=5434927)

 I'm looking forward for early feedback!

+I also implemented dependency between maximum number of butterflies on current score.